Often we can't even predict the weather the next day, how could we make long-term predictions about the future of our species?

 One approach could be to protect the biosphere with large-scale engineering.
 Add reflective aerosols to the stratosphere (did someone say "chemtrails"?
 None) and create a protective shield between the Earth and the Sun.

-Another solution would be to colonize other worlds, if in the meantime we have not already done so.
+Another solution would be to colonize other worlds, if we haven't already done so in the meantime.
 Self-sufficient space habitats are theoretically possible, and out there is raw material billions of times more abundant than on Earth.
-Today it seems impossible to build cities that travel in space, but with a billion years available we could learn how to do it.
+Today it seems impossible to build cities that travel in space, but with a billion years at our disposal we could learn how to do it.

 Problem number 3: surviving the death of the Sun as we know it

-Over 5 billion years, the heat and brightness of the Sun will begin to grow dramatically because the helium accumulated in its core will heat up, transforming our star into a red giant.
+Within 5 billion years, the Sun's heat and brightness will start to increase dramatically because the helium accumulated in its core will heat up, transforming our star into a red giant.
 This event will mark the end of the Earth, which will likely end up being engulfed by this expansion of the sun.

 To survive this, any form of intelligent life in the solar system will have to migrate elsewhere: it will take really fast spaceships or a long, long time.